mrkaleArduinoLib/gbj_appwifi/README.md

 ## setPeriod()

 #### Description
-The method sets a new interna timer period.
+The method sets a new internal timer period.
 It allows to dynamically change a frequency of wifi connection checking.

 #### Syntax
     void setPeriod(unsigned long period)

 #### Parameters
-* **period**: Duration of a repeating interval in milliseconds.
+- **period**: Duration of a repeating interval in milliseconds.
-  * *Valid values*: 0 ~ 2^32 * 1
+  - *Valid values*: 0 ~ 2^32 * 1
-  * *Default value*: none
+  - *Default value*: none

 #### Returns
 None